Optimal selling time with evolving private information

 As far as we know, this is the first paper that investigates the optimal selling time against a fixed set of buyers whose valuations evolve over time.
 The revenue management literature also studies the optimal sales of homogeneous goods over time, but the potential buyers in this framework do not live in all periods but arrive randomly in each period and, more importantly, each buyer's valuation for the good stays the same over his/her life span.
 See, in particular, Gallien (2006), Board and Skrzypacz (2016), and Gershkov {\it et al.} (2018) that employ the mechanism design approach and study environments in which arrival times are private information and buyers act strategically.
 These paper also contain good literature reviews on revenue management.
 Other notable papers that study optimal dynamic mechanisms for settings with randomly arriving buyers are Pai and Vohra (2013) and Mierendorff (2016).

 As mentioned above, this paper is close in spirit to the theory of optimal stopping time.
-See the excellent books of Chow {\it et al.\/} (1971), Shiryaev (1978), and Furguson (2006) for general theory.
+See the excellent books of Chow {\it et al.\/} (1971), Peskir and Shiryaev (2006), and Furguson (2006) for general theory.
 See also Stigler (1961), McCall (1965), and the survey paper of Lippman and McCall (1976) for this line of research in the economics literature.
 Compared to these works, the present paper is a work of mechanism design with its focus on incentive compatibility and individual rationality.
+Board (2007) and Kruse and Strack (2015) are among the few papers that combine mechanism design and optimal stopping.\note{We briefly discuss these works at the end of section 3.}

 \Section{The dynamic mechanism design formulation}